The End of the Expert Network Broker: What Replaces Them

 For research teams, the question is not whether this transition will happen, but how to position for it.
 The firms that move early — adopting AI-native tools for the workflows where they are clearly superior, while maintaining human networks for the interactions that still require them — will compound an advantage in research speed and coverage that becomes difficult to match.

 If your team is exploring what the AI-native version of expert research looks like, InsightAgent is built for exactly this transition.
-We help investment teams automate the structured parts of expert engagement while preserving the human judgment that matters.
+For expert networks evaluating how to automate their own operations, see how AI-moderated expert interviews scale vetting and structured calls without adding headcount.

 InsightAgent's AI-powered platform automates expert interview workflows from sourcing to synthesis.
 Learn more about how we're redefining expert research.